Victorian Government Funding

 - BSB61015 Advanced Diploma of Leadership and Management

-$75 – Certificate IV Qualifications only (please refer to who is eligible for concession fees further below).
+$75 – Certificate IV Qualifications only. (please refer below for concession fee eligibility).

-The student tuition fees as published are subject to change given individual circumstances at enrolment.
+The student tuition fees as published are subject to change.
 Please refer to Monarch’s detailed Published Fee Schedule and Online Service Standards for more information on all student services and amenities.
-Please also refer to our Refund Policy, Online Service Standards, Complaints and Appeals Policy and our Student Information Guide by clicking here.
+Please also refer to our Refund Policy, Online Service Standards, Complaints and Appeals Policy and our Student Information Guide.

 You must meet all three criteria below: